 The National Institute for Health and Clinical Excellence (NICE) has issued full guidance to the NHS in England, Wales, Scotland and Northern Ireland on Photodynamic therapy for Barrett's oesophagus.

-It replaces the previous guidance on Photodynamic therapy for Barrett's oesophagus, 082, August 2004.
+It replaces the previous guidance on Photodynamic therapy for Barrett's oesophagus (NICE interventional procedure guidance 82, August 2004).

 Further recommendations have been made as part of the clinical guideline on Barrett's oesophagus - ablative therapy published in August 2010, as follows: